Perspective | We declare winter over — make way for spring

 The forecast for the next one to two weeks calls for highs mostly in the 60s and 70s.

 That said, as good as the forecast looks over the next 10 days, our pronouncement of spring’s arrival doesn’t mean every day will be sunny and mild.
 Late March, April and even May some years occasionally deliver some cold, raw days.
-Once in a great while, we’ll see some wet snow but it’s rare for it to accumulate or stay on the ground for more than a day.
+Once in a great while, we’ll see some wet snow, but it’s rare for it to accumulate or stay on the ground for more than a day.

-Matt Rogers, a contributor to the Capital Weather Gang who specializes in long-range forecasting, says we could see some brief bouts of cooler weather toward the end of March and early April, but nothing severe or sustained.
+Matt Rogers, a contributor to the Capital Weather Gang who specializes in long-range forecasting, said we could see some brief bouts of cooler weather toward the end of March and early April, but nothing severe or sustained.

 “I see a couple quick-hitting cool shots, nothing big,” he said.
 “Any type of freeze or frost we see would be short-lived.”

 The generally mild weather regime should allow the cherry blossoms to coast toward peak bloom.
 As of Monday, their buds had already reached stage three of six — extension of florets.
-They reached this stage 8 days ahead of last year, even despite the cold, snowy weather over the weekend.
+They reached this stage eight days ahead of last year, even despite the cold, snowy weather over the weekend.

 Halfway there!
 The cherry blossoms have reached florets extended, the third of 6 stages on the path to peak bloom.
 Soon, we'll see some white petals emerge from the green florets.— National Mall NPS (@NationalMallNPS) March 14, 2022